Hedge fund investors keep the faith in macro bet

-LONDON/NEW YORK, Dec 2 (Reuters) - A weak overall performance for hedge funds which bet on macroeconomic trends this year has not stopped some investors from gearing up to trust them with their money in 2016.
+LONDON/NEW YORK (Reuters) - A weak overall performance for hedge funds which bet on macroeconomic trends this year has not stopped some investors from gearing up to trust them with their money in 2016.

 While returns across hedge funds are flat, many so-called macro funds - which make up around a fifth of the industry’s $3 trillion in assets - have fared worse, caught out in some cases by sharp market moves that wiped out profitable trends.